usnistgov/ndn-dpdk/docs/forwarder.md

 3. Open the directory in Visual Studio Code or another editor that recognizes TypeScript definitions.
    If the NDN-DPDK installation is on a remote machine, you may use the Remote-SSH plugin.
 4. Open `fw-args.ts` in the editor, and make changes.
-   The editor can provide hints hints on available options.
+   The editor can provide hints on available options.
-5. Run `npm run -s typecheck` to verify your arguments conforms to the TypeScript definitions.
+5. Run `npm run -s typecheck` to verify your arguments conform to the TypeScript definitions.
 6. Run `npm run -s fw-args | jq .` to see the JSON document.
-   [jq](https://stedolan.github.io/jq/) pretty-prints the JSON document, which is optional.
 7. Run `npm run -s fw-args | ndndpdk-ctrl activate-forwarder` to send a forwarder activation command.

 ### Commonly Used Activation Parameters